Srđa Pavlović

-Srdja Pavlović, also Srđa Pavlović, is a Montenegrin and Serbian historian.
-He was born in Montenegro, and educated in Montenegro, Serbia, Mongolia, Great Britain, and Canada.
-Specializing in the modern European and Balkan history, his main field of research is political and cultural history of the South Slavs during the 19th and 20th centuries.
+Srdja Pavlović, also Srđa Pavlović, is a Montenegrin historian.
+He was born in and educated in Montenegro, but left his homecountry to continue education around the world.
+He currently teaches in Canada.
+He specialized in the modern European and Balkan history, with a main focus of research in the field of political and cultural history of the South Slavs during the 19th and 20th centuries.

+Early life and education

+He was born in SR Montenegro, and finished his early education there.
+He left for continuation of his education elsewhere, namely in Serbia, Mongolia, Great Britain, eventually finishing it in Canada, where he currently lives and works.
+Specializing in the modern European and Balkan history, his research main focus is in the field of political and cultural history of the South Slavs during the 19th and 20th centuries.

 Career

 He is currently adjunct professor at the Department of History and Classics, University of Alberta, where he is research associate at Wirth Institute for Austrian and Central European Studies.
 Pavlović specialized in the modern European and Balkan history, with political and cultural history of the South Slavs during the 19th and 20th centuries being his main field of research.
 Previously, he also taught at Grant MacEwan University, and at the Portage College.
 Beside his college and university teachings, Pavlović is also a researcher, supervisor, editor, and literary translator.

 He co-founded Spaces of Identity, where he works as co-editor.
 This is a multidisciplinary international web-journal dedicated to issues of tradition, cultural boundaries and identity formation in Central and Eastern Europe.
+In 2017, he signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.
 He is also an associate editor of Nationality Papers at Columbia University, and Treaties and Documents at University of Maribor.

 Pavlović is coordinator of the research projects Direct Democracy and Active Citizenship: Case Study of Bosnia and Herzegovina for North America.